 Facing a looming $219m loss, Nintendo today restated its mission “to pursue its basic strategy of compelling products that anyone can enjoy, regardless of age, gender or gaming experience”.
-This is marketing speak for targeting occasional players, in particular the very young and the old, folk who might not normally be expected …
+This is marketing speak for targeting occasional players, in particular the very young and the old, folk who might not normally be …

 Upvoted you because you are right.
 If consoles die out all together then even better.
 I just can't see it happening though where as they least they could do is throw the hardcore crowd a bone or two.

 The last PC game I played was Skyrim.
 The remapping in that was awful.
 Perfect example of a game (franchise), ruined for casuals and their consoles (though that UI sucks on console as well IMO).

 I'd hope that some are better than others because chances are that I'll be avoiding the next batch of consoles for many years so PC will be my only option.